 16 of 25

-A year-round resident of mountain forests, the grey jay (Perisoreus canadensis), also called the Canada jay, is a clever corvid with a pale head.
+A year-round resident of mountain forests, the Canada jay (Perisoreus canadensis), formerly called the gray jay, is a clever corvid with a pale head.
 These birds stay in small family groups and often visit campgrounds and picnic areas to beg for handouts.
 They may even boldly approach birders to take treats from open hands.Continue to 17 of 25 below.

 17 of 25